dynamsoft-docs/code-parser-docs/code-types/za-dl.md

 ## Overview

-Dynamsoft Code Parser supports all versions of MRTD and specifies five code types:
 The fields parsed from the South African driver's license are currently limited to some personal information, while the full information will be parsed in a future release.